Plymouth Lifeboat Station: Awards to lifeboat crews

-Another medal was awarded to Coxswain John Dare "for his courage, determination and excellent seamanship" on 16 January 1974.
+A bronze medal was awarded to Coxswain John Dare "for his courage, determination and excellent seamanship" on 16 January 1974.
 A Danish coaster, the Merc Enterprise had capsized 26 mi south of Rame Head.
-The lifeboat Thomas Forehead and Mary Rowse fought through hurricane-force winds to reach the casualty.
-A helicopter managed to winch seven people out of the water while the lifeboat searched for other survivors but failed to find any.

-The third bronze medal rescue involved the Thomas Forehead and Mary Rowse II on 15 February 1978.
+The RNLB Thomas Forehead and Mary Rowse fought through hurricane-force winds to reach the casualty.
+A helicopter managed to winch 7 people out of the water while the lifeboat searched for other survivors but failed to find any.
+Another bronze medal rescue involving the Thomas Forehead and Mary Rowse II took place on 15 February 1978.
 The Elly Gerda ran aground near Looe in a Force 8 storm.
-The lifeboat managed to rescue two of the trawler's crew but the heavy seas then washed the trawler off the rocks.
+The lifeboat managed to rescue 2 of the trawler's crew but the heavy seas then washed the trawler off the rocks.
 The lifeboat escorted it back into harbour and then returned to Plymouth, where it had left its berth nearly 14 hours earlier.
 The RNLI awarded medals to both the Coxswain, Patrick Marshall, and the Mechanic, Cyril Alcock, "for their courage, determination and seamanship".